albertymq/capstone-travel-journal-app/README.md

 1. Add end date and display length of trip.
 2. Allow the user to remove the trip.
 3. Weather forecast is Dynamicly displayed based on how many days left before departure

-***Jest test issue solution***
-There is a IIFE function saved in /src/client/js/IIFE.js which I used to loading images and adding eventlistener to buttons.
-This IIFE function caused Jest test importing problem.
-Please black out that IIFE funtion when reviewing my Jest Test and use "NPM test"